Visyond/website-hugo/site/content/casestudy/how-preparing-financial-statements-with-no-training-in-finance-became-a-1-hour-job.md

 ![Flexibility](/img/flexibility.png)

-> "The remarkable thing in Visyond is that if I have a lot of cost items, I don’t need to worry where to type them: I can decide later what is an OPEX or a CAPEX by selecting and deselecting them from intuitive screens".
+> The remarkable thing in Visyond is that if I have a lot of cost items, I don’t need to worry where to type them: I can decide later what is an OPEX or a CAPEX by selecting and deselecting them from intuitive screens.

 ## After Visyond